U.S. dollar bulls in control as delayed rally gathers pace

 Jen was not alone in predicting a dollar rebound at the beginning of the year, especially after the Fed in December announced it would wind down its bond-buying stimulus.
 In fact, most strategists turned dollar bulls at the start of 2014.

-The greenback's momentum took time to materialise after the U.S. economy sputtered in the first quarter, thanks in part to a gruelling winter.
+The greenback's momentum took time to materialize after the U.S. economy sputtered in the first quarter, thanks in part to a grueling winter.

 But the dollar's price action over the last two days of July was particularly significant.
 After being mired in narrow ranges since early April, the dollar has broken out, gaining against almost every currency in both emerging and developed markets.